Growth of curvature perturbations for PBH formation \& detectable GWs in non-minimal curvaton scenario revisited: Growth of perturbations in non-minimal curvaton scenario

 The left panel of Fig. \ref{fig:pchi} displays three manifest features of $\mathcal{P}_{\delta\chi}(t_\text{e}, k)$: two dips and one peak in between.
 First, a pronounced dip appears prior to the growth of $\mathcal{P}_{\delta\chi}(t_\text{e}, k)$, which is essentially the same as USR inflation as discussed earlier, such that the decaying mode cancels with the constant mode in the solution \eqref{inf:sol} to some extent\footnote{These two modes can cancel with each other exactly for USR inflation ($\eta_\text{eff}=-6$), see Refs.~\cite{Byrnes:2018txb, Carrilho:2019oqg} for the detailed discussions.}, signalling the superhorizon growth of this ``decaying mode'' (which is a growing mode now) and results in the following growth of $\mathcal{P}_{\delta\chi}(t_\text{e}, k)$.
+The spectral tilt of growth is around $k^4$ that satisfies the bound discussed in Refs.~\cite{Byrnes:2018txb,Carrilho:2019oqg}, since the non-minimal curvaton model is essentially the single-field inflation.
 For small-$k$ modes shown by the first group of $k$s in the top-left panel of Fig. \ref{fig:time_evol}, they exit the horizon at earlier times (i.e., around the turning points displayed in this plot), and the decaying mode has already decreased to an extremely small value before the total friction term becomes negative, so that the constant mode always dominate $\delta\chi$ even though the ``decaying mode'' constantly grows during $\eta_\text{eff} < -3$ on superhorizon scales.
 Thus, one can easily realize the nearly scale-invariant spectrum on large scales as long as the inflaton starts at a position (namely the pivot scale $k_\text{pivot}$ exits the horizon) not too close to the dip position $\phi_\text{dip}$.
 It is evident in the top-left panel of Fig. \ref{fig:time_evol} that these scale-invariant modes behave the same as BD vacuum modes, which decay as $|\delta\chi_k(t)| \sim 1/a(t)$ on subhorizon scales revealed by Eq. \eqref{inf:bd}.

 Second, the growth of curvaton perturbation occurs within a certain $k$ range, which is caused by the negative total friction term in Eq. \eqref{inf:usr}, namely $\eta_\text{eff} < -3$, when the inflaton approaches the dip position $\phi_\text{dip}$ from the right side in the left panel of Fig.~\ref{fig:lambda}.
 And $\eta_\text{eff}$ is negative only when $\phi > \phi_\text{dip}$ for the Gaussian dip \eqref{inf:lambda}.
 The $k$ range of the enhancement approximately corresponds to the horizon-crossing modes when $\eta_\text{eff} < -3$, illustrated in the middle-left panel of Fig.~\ref{fig:time_evol}, whose final values (at the e-folding number $N=60$) are higher than the scale-invariant modes (the cyan dashed line) shown in the top-left panel of Fig. \ref{fig:time_evol}.
 Moreover, the spectrum $\mathcal{P}_{\delta\chi}(t_\text{e},k)$ drops after it reaches the crown since the total friction returns to zero and then becomes positively large as shown in the right panel of Fig.~\ref{fig:lambda}.